 The College is required to hold a live hearing for any Formal Complaint of Sexual Harassment.
-Live hearings may be conducted with all parties physically present in the same geographic location or, at the school's discretion, any or all parties, witnesses, and other participants may appear at the live hearing virtually.
+Live hearings may be conducted with all parties physically present in the same geographic location or, at the school's discretion, or upon request by either party, all parties, witnesses, and other participants may appear at the live hearing virtually.
 If requested by either party, the hearing may be held with parties located in separate rooms, with technology enabling everyone to see and hear each other.
 An audio or audiovisual recording or transcript of the live hearing will be made available to the parties for inspection and review.

 The live hearing will include all involved parties, their advisors, witnesses, and the decision-makers.
 The College will notify in writing not less than five days before the hearing, the date, time, and location of the hearing.
 If a party does not have an advisor, the College will provide one to be present at the live hearing.

+The College will provide a process that enables the decision-makers to question parties and witnesses to adequately assess a party's or witness's credibility to the extent credibility is both in dispute and relevant to evaluating one or more allegations of sexual harassment.
 At the live hearing, the decision-maker(s) must permit each party's advisor to ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility.
 Cross-examination at the live hearing must be conducted directly, orally, and in real time by the party's advisor of choice and never by a party personally.
 Neither the Complainant nor the Respondent may personally question or cross-examine anyone.
 The advisors of the Complainant and Respondent are allowed to cross-examine other parties and witnesses.
 The purpose of cross-examination is to help the decision-makers arrive at a factually accurate determination of responsibility by hearing each party's version of events and hearing each party answer questions about their version of events.

 Only relevant cross-examination and other questions may be asked of a party or witness.
-Before a Complainant, Respondent, or witness answers a cross-examination or other question, the decision-maker will first determine whether the question is relevant and explain to the party's advisor asking cross-examination questions any decision to exclude a question as not relevant.
+The decision-maker will determine whether a proposed question is relevant and not otherwise impermissible before the question is posed and will explain any decision to exclude a question as not relevant or otherwise impermissible.
+Questions that are unclear or harassing of the party or witness being questioned will not be permitted.
+The decision-maker will give a party an opportunity to clarify or revise a question that the decision-maker determines is unclear or harassing.